Frequently Asked Questions (FAQ)

 • What degrees are offered at the Rosenstiel School?

-The Rosenstiel School of Marine and Atmospheric Science is one of twelve colleges and schools that make up the University of Miami.
-We offer instruction leading to the Doctor of Philosophy (Ph.D.) and research-based Master of Science (M.S.) degrees through graduate programs that include Atmospheric Sciences, Environmental Science and Policy, Marine Biology and Ecology, Marine Geosciences, Meteorology and Physical Oceanography, and Ocean Sciences.
+The Rosenstiel School of Marine, Atmospheric, and Earth Science is one of twelve colleges and schools that make up the University of Miami.
+We offer Doctor of Philosophy (PhD) and Master of Science (MS) degrees through graduate programs that include Atmospheric Sciences, Environmental Science & Policy, Marine Biology & Ecology, Marine Geosciences, Meteorology & Physical Oceanography, and Ocean Sciences.
 Though graduate students typically concentrate in one of these curricular areas, interdisciplinary study is encouraged and coursework can be tailored to the individual student.
-We have a Master of Professional Science program as well.
-The University of Miami School of Law and the Rosenstiel School also offer a joint degree program in law and Environmental Science and Policy (J.D. and M.A. degrees awarded).
+Our Master of Professional Science program offers 14 track-based, flexible degrees in our five departments.
+This accelerated program is highly customizable and can be completed in as little as 12-15 months.
+The University of Miami School of Law and the Rosenstiel School also offer a joint JD/MPS degree.

-• What is the difference between a research-based Master of Science and a Master of Professional Science?
+• What is the difference between a Master of Science and a Master of Professional Science?

-In the graduate programs of Atmospheric Sciences, Environmental Science and Policy, Marine Biology and Ecology, Marine Geosciences, Meteorology and Physical Oceanography, and Ocean Sciences, there is the opportunity for a research-based Master of Science (MS).
-The MS degree requires that the student perform original research and complete a thesis.
+The graduate programs in Atmospheric Sciences, Environmental Science & Policy, Marine Biology & Ecology, Marine Geosciences, Meteorology & Physical Oceanography, and Ocean Sciences offer a Master of Science (MS) degree.
+The MS degree requires that the student perform original research and complete a hypothesis-driven thesis.
+The MS degree is usually completed within 2-3 years.
 Students interested in this degree should contact the program director from one of the six programs.

 • What is the demographic profile of your student body?